Guide

 Council tenders

 Each council publishes on their own website.
 Some also use third-party procurement platforms.
-There is no single national portal for council tenders, which makes them harder to track compared to the three main federal and state portals.
+There is no single national portal for council tenders, which makes them harder to track compared with the portals TenderMonitor currently monitors.

 Pro tip